monome/docs/docs/modular/ansible/index.md

 * `Key 2` next pattern
 * `In 1` Clock (rising edge)
 * `In 2` Start/reset pattern (rising edge)

+### Clocking Æarthsea

+Æarthsea does not require an external clock; it will play back recorded patterns in the manner you played them without one.
+However, it can be clocked external.
+If a clock source is connected to `In 1`, Æarthsea will be synchronised to that clock.
+Note that if a jack is connected at `In 1`, Æarthsea will not play _without_ a clock source.

 ### Basic